WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 ### TODO:
 - [ ] Split only after in game rather than immediately when the level loads
-- [ ] Pause the timer when the in game timer stops for example when taking damage
+- [ ] Pause the timer when the in game timer stops for example when taking damage or when the game ends

 ## Development